 The computer will start up without any problems.
 However, the problems will start when you try to open up other applications that use RAM.
 So if you use the bare minimum recommended by the operating system, the RAM will already be jam-packed.
 Now, opening another application on top of that can be acceptable.
 But you can kiss goodbye to your chances of multitasking.
 So is the case for Windows 11.
 If you use 4GB of RAM in the system, Windows will end up using more than 3GB of it.
 You will be left with less than a GigaByte of RAM which is far from optimal.

 According to Microsoft, Windows 11 does a lot of memory management to best favor the app that is running in the foreground.
 Also, in some Microsoft Forums, people claimed that Windows 11 comes with a “performance boost”.
 But, as far as we can tell, no amount of performance boosting can solve the problem of insufficient hardware.

-You might be asking yourself, does Windows 11 consume more RAM than Windows 10 then?
+You might be asking yourself, does Windows 11 consume more RAM than Windows 10?
 So far, the answer is yes.
-Yes, windows 11 consumes more RAM than windows 10.
+Yes, Windows 11 consumes more RAM than Windows 10.
 However, we must keep in mind that Windows 11 is still in its early years while Windows 10 has had years of optimization and fine-tuning.
 So, it can’t be called yet.
-But the general consensus so far remains that windows 11 takes up more RAM than it’s predecessor.
+But the general consensus so far remains that Windows 11 takes up more RAM than its predecessor.

 If all you want to do is take a look at Windows 11 and not multitask.
 Yes, 4GB of RAM is enough.
 But we all know that most of us use laptops for multitasking primarily.
 So, if you’re a multitasker and like to have multiple tabs open in your browser, an 8GB RAM kit would be a worthy investment before upgrading to Windows 11.
 And if you are a heavy multitasker like me and have a lot more than just a few browser tabs, you might want to look at 16GB of RAM.